MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/sma/upgrade.md

 ms.technology:  service-management-automation
 ---

-# How to upgrade from a previous version of Service Management Automation
+# Upgrade to Service Management Automation in System Center 2016

-This article describes how to upgrade your existing Service Management Automation (SMA) 2012 R2 Service Management Automation installation.
+This article describes how to upgrade Service Management Automation (SMA) 2012 R2 to SMA 2016.

 ## Prerequisites

-- Review the [system requirementsn](/system-center/orchestrator/system-requirements) to determine support requirements for SMA 2016.
+- Review the [system requirements](/system-center/orchestrator/system-requirements) to determine support requirements for SMA 2016.
 - Perform a full backup of the SMA database as a precaution.
 This is a standard SQL Server database, and you can use standard tools and processes for [backing up SQL Server](https://go.microsoft.com/fwlink/p/?LinkId=216936).

 ## Upgrade

 There is no in place upgrade for SMA servers, so you must uninstall the existing servers before installing the new ones.
-You can keep the database intact which contains the runbooks and configuration settings.
+You can keep the database which contains the runbooks and configuration settings intact.

 > [!NOTE]
 When installing SMA with an existing database, you must install the worker servers before the web service.